wert007/commit-analyzer/README.md

 # Commit Analyzer

+## Summary

+Gets the time somebody worked on something from `git log`.

 ## Description

 This is a simple tool which grabs the output of `git log --numstat` and analyzes